-a. b. c. mponent parts) dated Feb 21, 2022 erard Associates Architects LLC datedFebruary 15, 2021 docum Contra provisi this Al langua Adden nents are as fully a part of the C act.
-In the event that any provision of any other component par RTICLE 3, shall govern, excep ge in which case these criteria her documents enumerated in this Article 3 which said other contract as if hereto attached or herein repeated, form the sion in any component part of this Contract conflicts with any rt, the provision of the component part first enumerated in t as subsequent parts may establish more specific criteria or and language shall govern.
-The various provisions in der of preference of the component part of the Contract which SIGNE D, SEALED AND DELIVERED I IN ORIGINAL COUNTERPARTS this day of By sign PRINCIPAL IS AN INDIVIDUA ning this Form of Agreement, if the ntract shall be binding on both part e Housing Authority accepts and signs Contract No. 600-25-21-REBID (P Printed or Typed Name) (Printed or Typed Name) Witness r Principal { { (Signature and Date) (Signature and Date)
+a. b. c. onent parts) dated Feb 21, 2022 Associates Architects LLC dated February 15, 2021 docum Contra provisi this AF langua Adden This Agreement, together with the other documents enumerated in this Article 3 which said other documents are as fully a part of the Contract as if hereto attached or herein repeated, form the Contract.
+In the event that any provision in any component part of this Contract conflicts with any provision of any other component part, the provision of the component part first enumerated in his ARTICLE 3, shall govern, except as subsequent parts may establish more specific criteria or anguage in which case these criteria and language shall govern.
+The various provisions in Addenda shall be construed in the order of preference of the component part of the Contract which each modified.
+SIGNE D, SEALED AND DELIVERED IN ORIGINAL COUNTERPARTS this day of By sign PRINCIPAL IS AN INDIVIDUAL, String this Form of Agreement, if the Hatract shall be binding on both parties. ousing Authority accepts and signs Contract No. 600-08-23-REBID (P rinted or Typed Name) (Printed or Typed Name) Witness Principal { { (Signature and Date) (Signature and Date)